 Susan G. Komen fought breast cancer with her heart, body and soul.
 Throughout her diagnosis, treatments, and endless days in the hospital, she spent her time thinking of ways to make life better for other women battling breast cancer instead of worrying about her own situation.

 In 1992, CJ Taylor and a group of community volunteers, all of whom shared a vision of ending breast cancer forever founded Komen Puget Sound.
 The first Susan G. Komen Puget Sound Race for the Cure® was held in the fall of 1994 with 3,000 participants and raised $56,000.
-Seattle Row for the Cure has raised over $900,000 since it began in 2000.
-We are thrilled to celebrate breaking a $1,000,000 in 2018.
+Seattle Row for the Cure has raised over $1.2M since it began in 2000.
+We were thrilled to exceed our goal in 2018 by awarding a check to Komen Puget Sound for $126,000.

 David Richart - Executive Director of Komen Puget Sound